Why is this medication prescribed?

 How should this medicine be used?

-Vancomycin injection comes as a powder to be added to fluid and injected intravenously (into a vein).
-It is usually infused (injected slowly) over a period of at least 60 minutes once every 6 or 12 hours, but may be given every 8 hours in newborn babies.
+Vancomycin injection comes as a powder to be added to fluid and injected intravenously (into a vein) and as a premixed product.
+It is infused (injected slowly) over a period of at least 60 minutes once every 6 to 24 hours.
 The length of your treatment depends on the type of infection you have.

-You may experience a reaction while you receive a dose of vancomycin injection, usually during your infusion or soon after your infusion has completed.
+You may experience a reaction while you receive a dose of vancomycin injection or soon after your infusion has completed.
 Tell your doctor immediately if you experience any of these symptoms while you receive vancomycin injection: dizziness, wheezing, shortness of breath, itching, hives, flushing of the upper body, or muscle pain or spasm of the chest and back.

 You should begin feeling better during the first few days of your treatment with vancomycin injection.
 If your symptoms do not improve, or if they get worse, call your doctor.